sarkershantonu/proxmox-experiments/fileshare.md

 - Allow root user login by removing root from  ```/etc/cockpit/disallowed-users ```

-- Install these basic modules
+- Install these basic modules , try getting latest versions -- https://github.com/45Drives/cockpit-file-sharing/releases/
-  -- https://github.com/45Drives/cockpit-file-sharing/releases/

   -- https://github.com/45Drives/cockpit-navigator/releases/

   -- https://github.com/45Drives/cockpit-identities/releases/

+you may use the command ```apt install ./*.deb``` to install all togather after download

 in network section you may see additionals items to install as part of NFS, install those (samba will be install)